Written by: Andrew Splatt – Director & Executive Practice Leader

 • A lump sum payment for permanent impairment

-• A common law settlement as the final closure of your claim for psychological injury
+• A common law settlement as final closure of a claim for psychological injury

-If you have a psychological injury caused your employer’s negligence:
+If you have a psychological injury caused by your employer’s negligence:

 1. First, report the injury to your employer

-4. And consult a workers’ compensation lawyer for reliable legal advice.
+4. Consult a workers’ compensation lawyer for reliable legal advice.

 Share this article :